devpin95/MeshGenerator/README.md

 <img src="http://dpiner.com/projects/MeshGenerator/images/OctaveNoiseMesh.png" width="1000">

-Octave noise is a powerful extension to any noise function, where building up several sample points at different frequencies and amplitudes adds more depth and texture to a noise function.
+Octave noise is a powerful extension to any noise function, where building up several sample points at different frequencies and amplitudes adds more depth and texture to output.
 In this implementation, we use successive Perlin noise samples to create an octave noise function, though octave noise can use any noise function.

 Put simply, octave noise add together several samples taken with different frequencies and amplitudes.
-Frequency shifts the x and y coordinate where we sample our noise function, and amplitude multiplies that output.
+Frequency shifts the `x` and `y` coordinate where we sample our noise function, and amplitude multiplies that output.
 Ultimately, we end up with a function similar to

     float sample = Noise(frequency * x, frequency * y) * amplitude